fraktio/react-training/README.md

 If you don't know how to use Git then please spend some time to [learn the basics](https://guides.github.com/introduction/git-handbook/).

-`step0` is the branch that contains the starting point for our training.
+`main` is the branch that contains the starting point for our training.

+If you just cloned no need to do anything.
+If unsure it doesn't hurt to run
-- `git checkout step0`
+- `git checkout main`

 ### client